gravyboat/bulkeats/content/Articles/brownrice.rst

 This one is very minimal and I don't do it every time, but letting your rice sit in your broth/oil/soy sauce/spice mixture for ~30 minutes before cooking it can improve the texture of your brown rice.
 I rarely do this because brown rice already takes so long to cook I don't want to wait another 30 minutes.
-If you have a programmable rice cooker you could always do this just by letting the rice sit around for a time.
+The rice cooker I use is programmable so I could get around this, but it's so minimal I usually forget.

 Add Seasoning
 -------------

-Blasphemous to some, but delicious to me, I season ALL brown rice, this is a non-negotiable aspect of making brown rice.
-If I'm making Mexican food I use a Mexican blend, if it's mediterranean, then it's going to be turned into a yellow brown rice, etc., I've included a few of my basics below.
-I usually just rotate between the three spice combos I've included as they're my favorite and they cover most things.
+Blasphemous to some but delicious to me I season ALL brown rice.
+This is a non-negotiable aspect of making brown rice as I believe it really needs seasonings and additional flavors to shine.
+If I'm making Mexican food I use a Mexican blend, if it's mediterranean, then it's going to be turned into a yellow brown rice, etc. I've included a few of my basic mixes below that should get you started, and you may wish to adjust them.
+These three combinations cover about 95% of the recipes that call for brown rice which I eat regularly.

 Spice Mixes
 -----------